sureshpandiyan1/py_classic_error/readme.md

 # intro

-py_classic_error is classic way to show erros for python users.
+py_classic_error is classic way to show errors for python users.

 # why you need py_classic_error ?